infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - According to a paper that studies disruptions in caregiving and their effect on development in children[^2],  Aside from group differences in growth, the compromised height and weight growth patterns linked to individual differences in caregiver disruptions in foster care group underscore the importance of a consistent caregiving environment for child well-being.
 - Thus, although we did not observe major changes in pubertal development among groups, caregiving disruptions deserve further investigation as a factor that could moderate changes in pubertal tempo in girls and boys.

+## Quality of Caregiving
+- According to a paper on the St. Petersburg USA Orphanage intervention research,
+	- Caregivers received little training, and most of their training pertained to routine caregiving and basic physical health
+	- Caregivers rarely initiated or maintained reciprocal social interactions with children or provided physical affection.
+Instead, caregivers used directive language and focused on providing the necessities (feeding, changing diapers, bathing) in a business-like manner with little eye contact, talking, or playing.
+	- Thus, although the physical resources were adequate in these institutions, children had few warm, sensitive, and responsive interactions with a few consistent caregivers

+## Other factors
+- According to the St Petersburg USA Orphanage Intervention Research Project[^5], other moderating factors include
+	- Severity of deprivation
+	- Age at assessment
+	- Gender

 # Typical Developmental Milestones
 - According to the Institute for Human Services and the Ohio Child Welfare Training Program[^4], these charts can be used to assess child's milestone achievement and delays.